Werner Schuster (politician): Political career

 later established a civic partnership between Idstein and his native Moshi.
 This association, later renamed Bürgerpartnerschaft Eine Welt e.V., Idstein / People Help People - One World, had the aim of achieving concrete development projects in Tanzania, focussing on the area of Moshi, at the foot of Mount Kilimanjaro.
 In Moshi itself, Schuster initiated the founding of a non-governmental organization called "Friends in Development Association".
-This sought to link its efforts into those of regional and national German NGOs.
+This sought to link its efforts to those of regional and national German NGOs.

 In 1989 Schuster was elected to his local Kreistag, and at the federal election of 1990 he was sent to the Bundestag, representing Rheingau-Taunus/Limburg-Weilburg.
-As a member of parliament Schuster was chiefly concerned with development and with health policy and took a particular interest in Africa and the fight against AIDS.
-He called for ten per cent of the gross national product of rich countries to be spent on combatting poverty in the Third World.
+As a member of parliament, Schuster was chiefly concerned with development and with health policy and took a particular interest in Africa and the fight against AIDS.
+He called for ten per cent of the gross national product of rich countries to be spent on combating poverty in the Third World.

 In a debate in the Bundestag on 21 June 1991 on the situation in the Sudan, Schuster said that the bombing of United Nations and Red Cross supply depots by government forces in the south of the country was "completely perverse", and his position was supported on all sides of the chamber.
 After a trip to Rwanda in 1993, Schuster unsuccessfully called upon the German federal government led by Helmut Kohl to offer financial support for an enlarged United Nations peace-keeping force there.
 The next year, some eight hundred thousand people died in the Rwandan genocide.
-In matters of development policy Schuster was respected across party boundaries.
+In matters of development policy, Schuster was respected across party boundaries.
 He was closely associated with Heidemarie Wieczorek-Zeul, who in 1998 became federal minister for economic cooperation and development under Gerhard Schröder, the new SPD Chancellor.

 In December 1995, following the NATO bombing campaign in Bosnia, Schuster was one of only fifty-five SPD members of parliament who voted against sending four thousand German soldiers to join the IFOR international peacekeeping force in Bosnia, with the Bundestag approving the deployment by 543 votes to 107, with six abstentions and sixteen members absent.

 He was married with three children.
 He died in Idstein on 9 May 2001, suffering from cancer of the liver.